connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 I spent the last two months (roughly ~150 hours) porting Zelda Classic to run in a web browser.

 There's a lot of quests to choose from, but here's just a small sampling!
+Click any of these to jump into the quest:

 <style>
 .grid-col2 {